microsoft/SynapseML/website/versioned_docs/version-0.9.5/reference/contributing_guide.md

 -   In most cases, you should squash your commits into one.
 -   Open a pull request, and link it to the discussion issue you created earlier.
--   An SynapseML core team member will trigger a build to test your changes.
+-   A SynapseML core team member will trigger a build to test your changes.
 -   Fix any build failures.
 (The pull request will have comments from the build with useful links.)
 -   Wait for code reviews from core team members and others.
--   Fix issues found in code review and re-iterate.
+-   Fix issues found in code review and reiterate.

 #### Build and check-in